Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

-Note that the last formula is not the same of the oscillation formula obtained in Ref.\cite{R17}, which accounts for both chiral and flavor oscillations.
-Indeed, the formula \eqref{OscChiralavereged} is obtained by tracing on the chiral degrees of freedom and in fact represents an upper bound to the formula of Ref.\cite{R17}.
+Note that the last formula is not the same of the oscillation formula obtained in Ref. \cite{R17}, which accounts for both chiral and flavor oscillations.
+Indeed, the formula in Eq.~(\ref{OscChiralavereged}) is obtained by tracing on the chiral DoFs and in fact represents an upper bound to the formula of Ref.\cite{R17}.
 Note also that both these oscillation formulas contain the non-standard oscillation term obtained in a quantum field description of flavor mixing \cite{bla95,bla98}.

 In the relativistic approximation $p \gg m_{1},m_{2}$, we can write $G(t) \simeq 1-\cos(\Delta Et)=2\sin^{2}\big( \frac{\Delta E t}{2} \big)$ and hence the probability reduces to

 that is the standard flavor oscillation formula.
 The same considerations hold for the transition probability $P_{e\mu}$.